Bengal Sultanate: Mosque architecture

 According to Perween Hasan, the mosques of the Bengal Sultanate have several common features, including pointed arches, multiple mihrabs, engaged corner towers, and terracotta and stone decoration.
 In particular, the art of the mihrab is meticulous and unique to Bengal's mosque architecture.
 Mosques were either rectangular and multi-domed or square and single-domed.
 The large number of mosques built during the Bengal Sultanate indicates the rapidity with which the local population converted to Islam.
-The period between 1450 and 1550 was an intensive mosque building era.
-(Note: Out of 127 mosques constructed between 1200-1800, 92 were built during 1450-1550, almost three-quarters of total.)
-These mosques dotted the countryside, ranged from small to medium sizes and were used for daily devotion.
+The period between 1450 and 1550 was an intensive mosque-building era.
+(Note: Out of 127 mosques constructed between 1200 and 1800, 92 were built during 1450-1550, almost three-quarters of the total.)
+These mosques dotted the countryside, ranged from small to medium sizes, and were used for daily devotion.
 Ponds were often located beside a mosque.
 Arabic inscriptions in the mosques often include the name of the patron or builder.
-The most commonly cited verse from the Quran in inscriptions was Surah 72 (Al-Jinn).
+The most commonly cited verse from the Quran in inscriptions was Surah 72 (al-Jinn).
 The buildings were made of brick or stone.
 The brick mosque with terracotta decoration represented a grand structure in the Bengal Sultanate.
 They were often the gift of a wealthy patron and the fruit of extraordinary effort, which would not be found in every Muslim neighborhood.